 Altogether, 56 bathing waters have been reported - 0.3% of all bathing waters in Europe.
-Out of all bathing waters in Latvia, one has been newly identified in 2016 season.
+No bathing waters have been newly reported in the recent season.
 59% of bathing waters in Latvia are of coastal type; the other 41% are inland.
-377 samples were taken at bathing waters throughout the season - 7 per bathing water on average.
+317 samples were taken at bathing waters throughout the season - 6 per bathing water on average.